RoyalTwo/CServerFramework/README.md

 ### Usage

-This library is designed to be used in a similar way to ExpresJS.
+This library is designed to be used in a similar way to ExpressJS.
 That means HTTP requests are handled by registering and passing a handler function callback.
 These callback functions take in two arguments, a Request object and a Response object.

 Below is an example of a simple web server that handles a GET request to the root domain.
 There is also an example/ folder that showcases every feature.